WiFi extenders vs mesh networks [pros and cons]

 Amazon search for "WiFi extender" yields 955 results on Cyber Monday 2018.

 Before you decide whether to purchase a WiFi extender or mesh network system, you can try improving our WiFi signal on your own.
-For example, try moving your router to a more central location in your home, changing your router's WiFi channel to a less congested channel, and if your router is dual-band, you can try switching frequencies to which your device(s) are connecting.
-Of course, if you try these alternative solutions and are still experiencing WiFi signal problems, we hope this blog helps you take the next step!
+For example, try moving your router to a more central location in your home, changing your router's WiFi channel to a less congested channel, and if your router is dual-band, you can try switching the WiFi frequency bands to which your devices are connecting.
+Of course, if you try these alternative solutions and still experience WiFi signal strength problems, we hope this blog helps you take the next step!

 This blog is part of our WiFi 101 Series, which also includes:

 - WiFi channels explained

 - WiFi signal strength: how it works and how it can be improved

 - WiFi boosters, repeaters, and extenders: What's the difference?